vasya35/TestRunXMLParserTool/README.md

 <p align="center"><b><i>Change language will be applied after the application has been restarted.</i></b></p>

 <p>
-Listener name will be included in XML for rerun.
+Listener name will be included in XML for reruning.
 </p>

 <br>